From June 1st - the Companies Act 2014 applies

 The auditor’s report to the members is required to state:

-We would recommend that you seek professional advice, or contact your professional association / accountancy body, if you have any queries on the format of accounts.
+We would recommend that you seek professional advice, or contact your professional association / accountancy body, if you have any queries on the format of financial statements.

 Copyright 2015 Public Office Address: Companies Registration Office, Parnell House, 14 Parnell Square, Dublin 1 Phone: +(353 1) 8045200